learn-co-students/ruby-enumerables-introduction-to-map-and-reduce-lab-nyc-web-102819/README.md

 The `reduce` function should be given a starting point as an argument.

-> **Naming History** This idea of "reduce" comes from from lots of places, but
+> **Naming History** This idea of "reduce" comes from lots of places, but we
-> we like think about it coming from the realm of cooking where we make a
+> like to think about it coming from the realm of cooking where we make a
 > "reduction" by applying work (aka "heat") until what's left over is the thing
 > we want.

 ## Lab

-In the this lab we're going to write several `map`-like and `reduce`-like methods and put them in `lib/my_code.rb`:
+In this lab we're going to write several `map`-like and `reduce`-like methods and put them in `lib/my_code.rb`:

 ### `map`-like